-International law firm Sullivan has advised international financial services association BAFT (the Bankers Association for Finance & Trade), together with ITFA (the International Trade and Forfaiting Association), on the updated New York law Master Participation Agreement (NY MPA) and associated usage guidelines, published yesterday, and will be issuing a CRR compliant legal opinion shortly.
+(London) – International law firm Sullivan has advised ITFA (the International Trade and Forfaiting Association), on the launch of the new ITFA Unfunded Master Risk Participation Agreement (MRPA) and associated user guidelines, published yesterday, and will be issuing a CRR compliant legal opinion shortly.

 The volume of space dedicated to ‘trade wars’ in the past few months is vast.
 But this does not guarantee the subject has been properly examined and analysed.
 I would like to suggest another perspective, questioning some common assumptions.